What Is Social Impact Investing?

 The uncertain economic climate has accelerated higher education applications over the past 12 months as students recognise the value of pursuing postgraduate qualifications in an increasingly competitive graduate market.

 Unfortunately, government-backed finance, in the form of the Postgraduate Mater’s Loan, isn’t always enough to support students through the process.
-Not everyone is eligible for the loan and for those who do qualify, it may not be sufficient to cover the cost of their course and their living costs.
+Not everyone is eligible for the loan.
+Those who are find the loan not sufficient to cover the cost of their course and their living costs.

-Traditionally, a lot of postgraduate students work part-time in sectors such as hospitality or retail to help supplement their income, but both of these have been badly affected by the pandemic.
+Traditionally, many postgraduate students have supplemented their income by working part-time.
+These sectors typically involve hospitality or retail, both of which the pandemic has badly affected.
 It means that now more than ever, a lot of students need additional support from private lenders, which is where you can help.

 Investors are currently achieving estimated returns of approximately 8% a year from a diversified pool of loans, with investments in individual loans going up to 10% a year.
-A summary snapshot of how our loans are doing can be found here.
+Find a summary snapshot of our loan performance here.

 With all of this in mind, the argument for social impact investing and education finance could perhaps never be greater.